 5. You’ll experience more gratitude

 Living minimally isn’t about getting rid of everything.
-It’s nurturing a deep appreciation for what you do have, which leads to feeling grateful.
+It’s nurturing a deep appreciation for what you have, which makes you feel grateful.

 Many people are chasing gratitude in the relentless, noisy world we live in.
 But in a minimalist home, you’ll appreciate every item and feel grateful for having what you need.